jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

   the test passes

-* I go to the browser and type a few numbers, then click on ``<-`` and it remove the last number.
+* I go to the browser and type a few numbers, then click on ``<-`` and it removes the last number.
 Fantastic!

 ----